-Advisors should collect the Annual Health and Medical Record form well in advance of departing on your Philmont trip to ensure that participants meet all Philmont requirements.
+Advisors should collect the Annual Health and Medical Record form well in advance of departing on your Philmont trip to ensure that participants meet all Philmont requirements and upload them into the crew roster in the Philmont Gateway.
 Participants MUST NOT exceed the maximum acceptance on the height/weight chart at the time of their arrival at Philmont.
 A fee will be charged for medical exams and vaccinations for participants who arrive at Philmont without having the required examination.
 Participants who do not wish to have vaccinations or specific medical treatment due to personal or religious reasons should fill out the vaccination exemption form and attach it to the Annual Health and Medical Record.